Portfolio-Allan-Rolle/100AngularChallenges/README.md

 37. Build a scale directive that scales an element to 1.25x its size.
 38. Build a snackbar component that takes a message and add a fade in/out animation from the bottom.
 39. Build a simple pop-up component that is shown on click above the element.
+40. Build a countdown timer component that outputs the days, hours, minutes and seconds.